Wayfarers Chapel: Architecture and design

 As with many of Wright's buildings, the chapel features geometric designs and incorporates the natural landscape into the design.
-The Wayfarers Chapel is listed in the National Register of Historic Places.
+Wright departed from the tradition of using masonry in order to "achieve a delicate enclosure that allows the surrounding landscape to define the sacred space".
+In the 1950s, the chapel featured a hanging garden.

-Because of its scenic location, the church is popular for weddings.
+The Wayfarers Chapel is listed in the National Register of Historic Places, and was designated a National Historic Landmark for its architecture and landscaping in 2023.